-After welding, the test piece was visually inspected, and no undercut, surface pores, cracks, slag inclusions and other defects were found in the weld and heat affected zone.
+After welding, the test piece underwent a visual inspection, which revealed no undercut, surface pores, cracks, slag inclusions, or other defects in both the weld and heat-affected zone.

-The weld reinforcement was 0.5 ~ 1.5mm, and the weld and base metal were smoothly transitioned;
+The weld reinforcement measured between 0.5 and 1.5mm, and the weld and base metal exhibited a smooth transition.

-No cracks, incomplete fusion, incomplete penetration, slag inclusion and other defects are found in the test piece through radiographic inspection, and the quality of the welded joint meets the standard requirements.
+Radiographic inspection showed no cracks, incomplete fusion, incomplete penetration, slag inclusions, or other defects in the test piece, confirming that the quality of the welded joint meets the standard requirements.

 6.2 Tensile test

-In tensile test, the tensile specimen is fixed on the WE-100 universal testing machine, and then the tensile stress is applied to it, causing the axial elongation of the specimen until it breaks, which is the main index to measure the strength of materials.
+During a tensile test, the tensile specimen is secured onto a WE-100 universal testing machine.
+Tensile stress is then applied to the specimen, causing axial elongation until it reaches its breaking point.
+This is the main indicator used to measure the strength of materials.

-The test results are shown in Table 5.
+The results of the test are displayed in Table 5.